janetiqal/AdventOfCode/Pomodoro-Timer-Day-One/README.md

-# Day One of the Advent of Code Challenge
+# Day One of the Advent of JavaScript Challenge

 ## Pomodoro Time